dcai-course/dcai-course/_2024/data-centric-model-centric.md

 where the term $(y_i - \hat{y}\_i(t)) x_{i, z}$ is often referred to as the objective function and the negative of this $-((y_i - \hat{y}\_i(t)) \cdot x_{i, z})$ is referred to as the loss function.

-We learn the preceptron algorithm at the start of machine learning courses and books because it is a great way to introduce folks to deep learning, since that training algorithm above is very similar to the training algorithm for neural networks and deep learning, called Stochastic Gradient Descent, or for short, SGD:
+We learn the perceptron algorithm at the start of machine learning courses and books because it is a great way to introduce folks to deep learning, since that training algorithm above is very similar to the training algorithm for neural networks and deep learning, called Stochastic Gradient Descent, or for short, SGD:

 $$w(t+1) = w(t) - \eta \nabla L(w(t)))=w-\eta{\frac {1 }{n}}\sum _{i=1}^{n}\nabla L_{i}(w(t)) \qquad \text{(SGD)}$$